AninditaBasu/indica/topics/api_rv.md

 ## Endpoints

-All parameters are path parameters.
 To form the request URL, the endpoint must be appended to the base URL.

 ```bash
 request URL = base URL + endpoint
 ```

+Some endpoints need a path parameter.
+Some other don't, but might need a query parameter.

-Some of the endpoints can be expanded for details; such endpoints are usually paginated.
-For these endpoints, the following query parameters are valid: `?expand=true` and `?expand=true&page=N`.
+Some of the endpoints can be expanded for details; the results of such endpoints are usually paginated.
+For these endpoints, the following query parameters are valid: `?expand=true` and `?expand=true&page={n}`.

 The following endpoints are available.